 As you think about your own website maintenance strategy, here are the key focus areas you should be sure to include:

-- Backups and disaster recovery: Your site should be constantly backed up, protecting you in case something goes wrong (e.g., a hack, catastrophic error or natural disaster in the datacenter where your site is stored).
+- Backups and disaster recovery: Your site should be constantly backed up, protecting you in case something goes wrong (e.g., a hack, catastrophic error, or natural disaster in the data center where your site is stored).

 - Security and monitoring: One of the primary ways hackers gain access to a site is through outdated software.
 Even if you don’t sell products on your site, you can still get hacked.
-From firewalls and encryption (SSL) services to malware protection, uptime, and blacklist monitoring, it’s important you have strategies in place that monitor and protect your site for suspicious activity.
+From firewalls and encryption (SSL) services to malware protection, uptime, and blacklist monitoring, it’s important you have strategies in place that monitor and protect your site from suspicious activity.

 - Content updates: If your recent news is two years old and your current special is from 2016, what does that say to your customers?
 Content should regularly be changing or added to reflect the dynamic nature of your business or organization.
 Keep your audience engaged and informed with relevant, up-to-date content.

 - Software updates: Software updates are often overlooked, but just like Windows, your website software needs to be updated.
-Ignore it and you leave yourself vulnerable to crashes, hackers and general functionality challenges.
+Ignore it and you leave yourself vulnerable to crashes, hackers, and general functionality challenges.

 - Renewals (e.g., domains, software, SSL): WordPress plugins, Joomla extensions, 3rd party software that integrates with the website via API, domain name registration, hosting, and security certificates all need to be renewed in order to keep your site up and running properly.
 Letting one lapse can quickly lead to a hack or extended downtime.